10 Best Pain Relief Creams, According to Doctors

 What to Look for in a Pain-Relief Cream

 With so many options out there, it can be tough to know which jar or tube will give you the most bang for your buck.
-Here are some things to consider that can help you zero in on the best pain-relief cream for you.
+Here are some considerations that can help you zero in on the best pain-relief cream for you.

-- Active Ingredients Topicals containing NSAIDs like lidocaine or diclofenac work by reducing inflammation, which can help address the root of your discomfort.
-Other ingredients work by delivering a soothing cooling sensation (menthol, camphor) or a warming feeling (capsaicin).
-All of these ingredients can be effective for helping you manage your pain, depending on the type of relief you're looking for.
+- Active Ingredients: Topicals containing NSAIDs like lidocaine or diclofenac work by reducing inflammation, which can help address the root of your discomfort.
+Other ingredients work by delivering a soothing cooling sensation (menthol, camphor) or warming feeling (capsaicin).
+All can be effective for helping you manage your pain, depending on the type of relief you're looking for, according to the Cleveland Clinic.

 How Do Pain-Relief Creams Actually Work?

 Topical medications, such as creams, gels, patches, and sprays, are absorbed through your skin.
-Some rely on active ingredients such as NSAIDs or lidocaine to reduce inflammation and promote healing.
+Some rely on active ingredients such as non-steroidal anti-inflammatory drugs (NSAIDs) or lidocaine to reduce inflammation and promote healing.

 Why Trust Everyday Health